EXCLUSIVE-India agrees to sell hydroxychloroquine to Malaysia to help fight COVID-19

 India has agreed to sell hydroxychloroquine tablets to Malaysia for use in the treatment of COVID-19 patients, a Malaysian minister told Reuters on Wednesday, with New Delhi partially lifting its bar on exports of the anti-malarial drug.

-"On 14 April, India has given permission for Malaysia to import 89,100 tablets," Malaysia's Deputy Foreign Minister Kamarudin Jaffar told Reuters on Wednesday.
+"On 14 April, India has given permission for Malaysia to import 89,100 tablets," Malaysia's Deputy Foreign Minister Kamarudin Jaffar told Reuters.
 "We will try to get more hydroxychloroquine tablets from India, which is also subject to stock availability."

-India's foreign ministry did not immediately respond to requests for comment from Reuters.
+India's Ministry of External Affairs did not respond to requests for comment from Reuters.
 Malaysia has been using hydroxychloroquine for mild to severe COVID-19 cases along with other drugs, according to its treatment protocol seen by Reuters.

+"NEW ALIGNMENT" Doctors and pharmacists from more than half a dozen large healthcare systems in New York, Louisiana, Massachusetts, Ohio, Washington, and California have also told Reuters they are routinely using hydroxychloroquine on patients hospitalized with COVID-19.
+At the same time, several said they have seen no evidence that the drug had any effect on the virus.

+In one small French study, some COVID-19 patients showed improvements but there was no way to know if the drug was the reason.
+Results published in April from another study in France and one in China found no benefit in patients treated with the drug.
+Dozens of more clinical studies are underway around the world.
+Malaysia's Health Ministry told Reuters it had "faced challenges" in securing the drug, which it said may be able to reduce the progression of the disease and lung inflammation.
+It said the drug has been used in Malaysia for the treatment of COVID-19 since January.

+Malaysia had asked India for more than 1 million hydroxychloroquine tablets, two sources with direct knowledge of the matter told Reuters, requesting anonymity as they were not authorized to speak with the media.
+"I am not sure if that much can be given," one of the sources said.
+"India is also giving hydroxychloroquine to some less developed countries.
+In Africa."

-It has the second highest number of infections of COVID-19 in Southeast Asia with nearly 5,000 cases, 82 of whom have died.
-India's decision to sell the sought-after drug to Malaysia signals a turnaround in relations between the countries that had soured because of repeated criticism of some Indian policies by Mahathir Mohamad, before he resigned as Malaysia's prime minister in February.
+Malaysia has the third-highest number of infections of COVID-19 in Southeast Asia with more than 5,000 cases, 83 of whom have died.
+India's decision to sell the sought-after drug to Malaysia signals a turnaround in relations between the countries that had soured because of repeated criticism of some Indian policies by Mahathir Mohamad before he resigned as Malaysia's prime minister in February.
+The tension had also affected palm oil trade between the countries.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)